ckb-next/ckb-next/README.md

 - Extra settings?
 - ????

 Closing ckb will actually minimize it to the system tray.
-Use the Exit option from the tray icon or the settings screen to exit the application.
+Use the Quit option from the tray icon or the settings screen to exit the application.

 Known issues
 ------------